 What’s terra cotta and how is it made?

 Terra cotta is a lot like brick, but a bit extra – a super-brick, maybe.
 Just like bricks, terra cotta is a fired clay product and its use dates back thousands of years.
 “Terra” means earth and “cotta” means cooked or fired, but there is more to the story.

-Just like bricks, terra cotta units are set in mortar.
+Just like bricks, these terra cotta units were typically set in mortar.
 Behind these units, we usually we see a backup brick or hollow clay wall filled solid with grout to make a masonry mass wall.